SeatPlan Logo

 • Parterre Boxes have individual coat check

-• Bars and restrooms are on every seating level.
+• Bars and restrooms are on every level.
 Additional ladies' restrooms on the Family Circle and Founders Hall levels

 • Book pre-theater dining at The Grand Tier Restaurant online or by phone: 212-799-3400